alienflip/zku.one-Course/week_4/README.md

 This is the process of splitting infrastructure into smaller pieces in an attempt to scale a network.

 pros:
+Sharding could make running full nodes easier.

 Cons:
+Piece one needs to be able to know the data coming from the other five nodes is correct.
+Otherwise it could be tricked into thinking a change was made that didn't really occur.
 ```
 ```
 Solution: rollups